Withholding Taxes: Indiana

 - Indiana employers must keep records of all documents needed to determine tax liability for a certain number of years.
 See Recordkeeping Requirements.

-- In addition to the state income tax, Indiana employers are also required to withhold from employees' wages for local income taxes.
+- In addition to the state income tax, Indiana employers are also required to withhold a local income tax from employees' wages.
 See Local Payroll Taxes.